 Table 1 shows, for each comparison, the numbers of subjects whose averaged signed difference scores fell into each 0.25 semitone bin.
-It can be seen that remarkable consistencies were again obtained: For all comparisons, half of the subjects showed averaged pitch differences of less than half a semitone, and one third of the subjects showed averaged pitch differences of less than a quarter of a semitone.
-And importantly, there were no significant differences in the degree of pitch consistency in reciting the word list on different days compared with reciting it twice in immediate succession-in fact, the differences between comparisons across days and under immediate repetition did not begin to approach significance.
+It can be seen that remarkable consistencies were again obtained.
+For all comparisons, half of the subjects showed averaged pitch differences of less than half a semitone, and one-third of the subjects showed averaged pitch differences of less than a quarter of a semitone.
+And importantly, there were no significant differences in the degree of pitch consistency in reciting the word list on different days compared with reciting it twice in immediate succession.
+In fact, the differences between comparisons across days and under immediate repetition did not begin to approach significance.
 This leads to the conclusion that although the pitch discrepancies we obtained were very small, they still underestimated the precision of the absolute pitch templates that influenced the subjects' speech.

 How do speakers of intonation language perform on this task?
-To examine this, we tested a group of 14 native speakers of English on a list of 12 English words, using the on the different days, and we averaged the signed differences across the words in the list.
+To examine this, we tested a group of 14 native speakers of English on a list of 12 English words, using the same procedure as for the speakers of Mandarin.
+We found that the English speakers showed roughly the same degree of consistency as did the Mandarin speakers in reciting the word list twice in immediate succession; however, they were significantly less consistent than the Mandarin speakers in reciting the list on different days.
+So the speakers of English differed from those of Mandarin in terms of pitch consistency, both qualitatively and quantitatively.